 If you get too comfortable around a horse, even one that you have a great relationship with, you may put yourself in an unsafe zone.
 The result?
 What I like to call “Stupid Human Tricks.”
 These are the moves and resulting injuries that could end up on “America’s Funniest Home Videos,” but really didn’t need to happen at all.
-While you’re more likely to be safe around a horse that you know well, it’s also easy to forget your manners and do things you would never do around a horse that was new to you.

 Have you ever had the voice of your conscience in your head asking, “Should I do this?”
 If so, you probably shouldn’t.
 It only takes a few added seconds to do things the right way—and if you choose the safe way, you’ll have a better and longer relationship with your best buddy.